Martian dust devils: Tracks

 The tracks left by Martian dust devils are distinguished by their dark, filament-like appearance, although lighter-colored tracks have also been observed.
 Their patterns reveal several notable trends regarding the behavior of dust devils on Mars.
 The paths tend to be straight or curvilinear, and can be up to 75 kilometers in length.
 Tracks generally run from east to west in both hemispheres, although those in the northern hemisphere frequently indicate a northeast-to-southwest orientation.
+Dust devils are theoretically expected to move uphill on a sloping surface, or migrate downwind when there is a breeze.
+Where they are found close together in pairs, they are expected to rotate in opposite directions.

 Surface photography has revealed that track patterns are highly transient due to dust storms and other phenomena which frequently erase the tracks, allowing completely new patterns to form.

 According to a study by V. Bickel and others, Martian near-surface winds are significantly stronger and more abundant than previously assumed by global circulation models and surface measurements.
 Tracking over a thousand dust devils revealed winds up to 160 km/h, which are likely a major source of atmospheric dust and provide data to refine climate models.
 The study found that the diameters of dust devils range from an estimated ~18 to ~578 m, with an average diameter of 82 m.